What's the coldest month in Montreal?

 Montrealers are experts at both surviving and enjoying winter.
 The city's infrastructure is built to withstand severe weather: buildings are heated well, the transportation system is stable, and the city has underground walkways known as La Ville Souterraine that connect many key areas of downtown, allowing people to move around without going outside.

-The people also take the winter season in good spirits, as they come together for Montréal en Lumière and Igloofest, which are two of the most famous festivals that highlight the winter season with lights, music, and food.
+The people also take the winter season in good spirits, as they come together for Montréal en Lumière and Igloofest, which are two of the most famous festivals in Canada that highlight the winter season with lights, music, and food.

 What to Wear in January